Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hundreds of fishing households in Thanh Chuong district still live adrift on Lam River, not knowing when they will have a place to "settle down".

 Meanwhile, the Triều Dương resettlement area (a component of this resettlement project) which was completed in 2015 has not yet met the expectations of the fishing villagers.
 The local government also said that by 2019, 43 households had received land in this resettlement area.
-However, after receiving the land, many families could not live on their own due to limited land for production and lack of jobs, so they had to go far away to work.
+However, after receiving the land, many families could not live on their own due to the lack of land for production and lack of jobs, so they had to go far away to work.
 Currently, there are only about 20 households living in this area.
 Due to the small population, the cultural house and school are abandoned.

 Source